I got a fantastic question from Bright Line Eater Rachel Himes today. She writes:

 When batch cooking, do the math ahead of time, know how many servings it will be, and then divide the final dish equally among that many containers.

-To return to Rachel’s question, this is how I divide a large mixed dish into a BLE portion size.
-For example, with this chili, I could weigh and combine 4 servings of beans and 4 servings of veggies together in a pot with spices and condiments, and then when it’s done cooking I just have to divide it into 4 equal sized tupperware containers and I know that each one is a perfectly sized BLE serving of protein and veggies.
+To return to Rachel’s question, this is how I divide a large mixed dish into a correct portion size.
+For example, with this chili, I could weigh and combine 4 servings of beans and 4 servings of veggies together in a pot with spices and condiments, and then when it’s done cooking I just have to divide it into 4 equal sized tupperware containers and I know that each one is a perfectly sized serving of protein and veggies.

 Those are all of the tricks and tips I can think of at this moment.

 There is definitely a trade off – I’ve found that the more complex a recipe, the more potential it has to mess with my peace because my quantities get messed up and my mental food chatter starts up.
 There is a happy medium.
-At one point, I had to put up a bright line about making no more than 3 new recipes per week, because inevitably things can get confusing and mess with my bright lines for quantities.
+At one point, I had to put up a bright line about making no more than 3 new recipes per week, because inevitably things can get confusing and mess with my boundaries for quantities.